awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 The EFA plugin described in this topic fully supports Amazon EC2 `[P4d](http://aws.amazon.com/ec2/instance-types/p4/)` instances, which represent the current state of the art in distributed machine learning in the cloud\.
 Each `p4d.24xlarge` instance has eight NVIDIA A100 GPUs, and 400 Gbps GPUDirectRDMA over EFA\.
 GPUDirectRDMA enables you to have direct GPU\-to\-GPU communication across nodes with CPU bypass, increasing collective communication bandwidth and lowering latency\.
 Amazon EKS and EFA integration with `P4d` instances provides a seamless method to take advantage of the highest performing Amazon EC2 computing instance for distributed machine learning training\.

 **Prerequisites**
-+ An existing 1\.19 or later Amazon EKS cluster\.
++ An existing `1.19` or later Amazon EKS cluster\.
 If you don't have an existing cluster, use one of our [Getting started with Amazon EKS](getting-started.md) guides to create one\.
 Your cluster must be deployed in a VPC that has at least one private subnet with enough available IP addresses to deploy nodes in\.
 The private subnet must have outbound internet access provided by an external device, such as a NAT gateway\.

-  If you plan to use `eksctl` to create your node group, `eksctl` can also create a 1\.19 cluster for you\.
+  If you plan to use `eksctl` to create your node group, `eksctl` can also create a `1.19` cluster for you\.
 + Version `2.6.3` or later or `1.23.11` or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 + The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is 1\.21, you can use `kubectl` version 1\.20,1\.21, or 1\.22 with it\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
-+ You must have the VPC CNI version 1\.7\.10 installed before launching worker nodes that support multiple Elastic Fabric Adapters, such as the `p4d.24xlarge`\.
-For more information about updating your CNI version, see [Updating the Amazon VPC CNI self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
++ You must have the Amazon VPC CNI plugin for Kubernetes version `1.7.10` or later installed before launching worker nodes that support multiple Elastic Fabric Adapters, such as the `p4d.24xlarge`\.
+For more information about updating your CNI version, see [Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.

 ## Create node group<a name="efa-create-nodegroup"></a>